emil-vdw/shellter/packages/shellter/README.md

 - `shellter-switch` - Switch to or create a named eshell session
 - `shellter-rename-session` - Rename the current session
-- `shellter-set-purpose` - Set a descriptive purpose for the current session

 ## Configuration